 Site selection of fish pond

-Site selection involves the choice of best site based on necessary conditions like a piece of land through which a perennial stream flows.
-The site should be on a fertile and clay soil to prevent seepage of water.
-It should have a valley with narrow neck and a fairly open area.
+Site selection involves the choice of the best size based on necessary conditions like a piece of land through which a perennial stream flows.
+The site should be on fertile and clay soil to prevent water seepage.
+It should have a valley with a narrow neck and a fairly open area.

 Reconnaissance or general survey of fish pond

-Detailed survey of the chosen site should be carried out, especially by extensions workers.
-Such workers help to determine the height of pond, volume of earth to be used for dyke, total water
+A detailed survey of the chosen site should be carried out, especially by extension workers.
+Such workers help to determine the height of the pond, the volume of earth to be used for dyke, total water

-surface area, volume of water in the pond or embracement.
+surface area, the volume of water in the pond or embracement.

-Clearing and stumping of site of fish pond
+Clearing and stumping of the site of the fishpond

 : This involves the removal of thrash, cutting of trees and removal of stumps.